Andrewneteye4343/scDock/Tutorial/README.md

 Here, we mention some important arguments that users might want to modify:
 1. `Load_QC_max_mito` This argument defines the persent of mitochondrial counts cut off in subset().
 The valid range locates from 0 to 1.
 Default is 0.1.
 Lower cut off will remove more cells in the further analysis.
-2. `Load_QC_metadata_file` This path defines where to find metadata for grouping your samples.
-Should not be the same path with Load_QC_input_files when you input txt as Load_QC_input_type.
-Only use it if you want to group your samples.
-3. `DR_Cluster_resolution` This argument defines the resoltion in Seurat::FindClusters().
+2. `DR_Cluster_resolution` This argument defines the resoltion in Seurat::FindClusters().
 Default is 0.1.
 Higher resolution might bring more clusters in results.

 #############################################